 Nguyen earned a Ph.D. in integrative biology from the University of South Florida and a bachelor’s of science in ecology and evolution from Saint Louis University.
 She was a postdoctoral fellow with the Fellowships in Research and Science Teaching (FIRST) program at Emory University, where her research focused on characterizing the epidemiological impact of human-cattle hybrid schistosomes in Tanzania and elucidating temporal patterns of water quality indicators in the Chattahoochee River.
 As a part of the FIRST program, she developed and taught 'Parasites and Peoples: Can You Worm Your Way Out?', an upper-level parasitology and disease ecology course, at Morehouse College.
 Nguyen also served as Chair of the Postdoctoral Association and was part of the postdoctoral subcommittee for Emory’s Institutional DEI Strategic Planning Initiative.

-Jana Stone is director of Professional Development and Postdoctoral Services within the Office of the Vice Provost for Graduate and Postdoctoral Education at Georgia Tech.
+Jana Stone is assistant vice provost for professional development and director of Postdoctoral Services within the Office of the Vice Provost for Graduate and Postdoctoral Education at Georgia Tech.
 Stone manages a team that includes graduate career advising, the Graduate Internship Program, and Postdoctoral Services.
 She also oversaw the creation of the Office of Faculty Professional Development in 2020-2021.
 Stone has been at Georgia Tech since 2013, when she was hired to establish the Office of Postdoctoral Services.
-She has served on the Board of Directors of the National Postdoctoral Association and is currently a co-chair of the Graduate Career Consortium's Data and Analytics Committee.
+She was elected to serve on the Graduate Career Consortium's Executive Committee as Secretary and is a former member of the Board of Directors of the National Postdoctoral Association.

 Stone earned a Ph.D. in genetics and molecular biology from the University of North Carolina at Chapel Hill and a B.S. in microbiology from Indiana University.
 As a postdoctoral fellow at the National Institute of Environmental Health Sciences, her research focused on DNA replication and mutagenesis.